Beatrice de Graaf: Career

 With her research team, de Graaf maps how societies and governments deal with war, conflict and crisis, and how they shape their security culture - as a result of threat, interest and security practices - around it.
 She is also part of the Adapt Academy.
 In the ADAPT Academy, researchers from Utrecht University, Leiden University, Radboud University, Vrije Universiteit Amsterdam and the University of Twente work together, with the aim of building more knowledge and expertise on the adaptive capacity of societies in times of crisis.

 De Graaf also specialises in German history and the history of German-Dutch relations (following in the footsteps of her PhD supervisors Friso Wielenga and Duco Hellema).
-In 2018 she discovered evidence in Berlin’s archives that pointed to Queen Wilhelmina's involvement in the preparations for Emperor William II's arrival in the Netherlands, in November 1918.
+In 2018 she discovered evidence in Berlin's archives that pointed to Queen Wilhelmina's involvement in the preparations for Emperor William II's arrival in the Netherlands, in November 1918.

 Since 2019 De Graaf is a distinguished professor at the Utrecht University.
 Her book Tegen terreur was translated to English in 2020 by the Cambridge University Press as Fighting Terror after Napoleon.
 Historian Michael Rowe, from King's College London, reviewed her book and wrote: "This well-written, engaging book combines an international-relations and systems perspective with historical methods and approaches."
+On 12 December 2024, De Graaf gave the annual Huizinga Lecture, which was named We Are the Times: History in Times of Crisis.

+International Fellowships

+De Graaf was a Visiting Fellow at St Catherine's College and the History Faculty of the University of Cambridge in 2016.
+In that year she was also Fellow at the University of California, Los Angeles.
+She was also a fellow at the Programme on Extremism/ISIS Files project, George Washington University.
+Together with Ahmet S. Yahla she wrote a report for this project about the Shurta police of the Islamic State.
+Another Fellowship De Graaf hold is at the Center for Advanced Security, Strategic and Integration Studies (CASSIS) of the University of Bonn.